Free Practice STAAR Test Questions

 The 3rd Grade STAAR test includes questions on basic math and reading comprehension.
 Try out the following questions to see the level of difficulty, and work through the answers and explanations with your child to identify areas for improvement.

-3rd Grade Math – STAAR Test Practice
+Math 3rd Grade – Practice STAAR Test

 The 3rd-grade STAAR math questions assess understanding of basic arithmetic operations and applying them to simple word problems.
 Try the following example:

-STAAR Test Practice Question 1
+Question 1

 Daisy has a lot of rabbits.
 To feed her rabbits, Daisy decides to buy three packs of carrots.
 Each pack contains 10 carrots.
 She wants to give each rabbit six carrots.